-The only allowable amounts to be entered on this line are related to undocumented worker compensation, compensation of active duty personnel, and aerospace costs.
+The only allowable amounts to be entered on this line are related to undocumented worker compensation and compensation of active duty personnel.
 These amounts will offset one another.
-The result can be either a negative (undocumented worker compensation) or a positive number (active duty personnel compensation and aerospace costs).
+The result can be either a negative (undocumented worker compensation) or a positive number (active duty personnel compensation).